Dhudhuroa people: Language

 Dhudhuroa has been classified as belonging to the Gippsland branch of the Pama-Nyungan language family.
-Robert M. W. Dixon classifies it, with Pallanganmiddang, as one of the 2 languages comprising an Upper Murray Group.
-Lexicostatistical analysis however shows that it something of a language isolate within neighbouring languages, with which it shares no more than 11-16% of common vocabulary.
+Robert M. W. Dixon classifies it, with Pallanganmiddang, as one of the two languages comprising an Upper Murray Group.
+Lexicostatistical analysis however shows that it is something of a language isolate within neighbouring languages, with which it shares no more than 11–16% of common vocabulary.
 It has various dialects, one being Ba Barwidgee.

-The language is currently undergoing a revival, and is being taught at Bright Secondary College, Harrietville Primary School and Wooragee Primary School.
+The language is currently undergoing a revival, and is being taught at Bright Secondary College, Harrietville Primary School,Wooragee Primary School and Dederang Primary School.

 Country

 The Dhudhuroa language is a language of north-eastern Victoria, existing from before European settlement.
 According to Norman Tindale, the people inhabit a stretch of territory that encompasses around 1,800 mi2, embracing the areas defined by the Mitta Mitta and Kiewa rivers.
 It includes Tallangatta and the Murray River Valley land from Jingellic and Tintaldra to Albury.
 Tindale's reconstruction of the scanty source evidence to arrive at this conclusion has been judged "poor" due to its over-reliance on a single source, that of A. W. Howitt, by R.M.
 Dixon.